lpod/lpod-docs/level0.rst

     An empty mapping is returned if the element has no attribute.

 get_attribute(name)
     Returns the string value of the attribute having this name.
-The name must be prefixed.
+The name should be prefixed.
+However, if a name without namespace prefix is provided, the prefix is automatically supposed to be the same as the prefix of the context element.

 set_attribute(name, value)
     Creates the attribute or updates its string value.
-The name must be prefixed.
+The name should be prefixed.
+However, if a name without namespace prefix is provided, the prefix is automatically supposed to be the same as the prefix of the context element.

 del_attribute(name)
     Deletes the attribute having this name.
-The name must be prefixed.
+The name should be prefixed.
+    However, if a name without namespace prefix is provided, the prefix is automatically supposed to be the same as the prefix of the context element.
+    Nothing is done if the attribute doesn't exist.

 get_text()
     Returns the text contents of the element in the most appropriate type for